 Majority of Illinoisan Supports Marriage Equality

-February 19, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+February 19, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 The majority of Illinois residents support marriage equality, according to the latest results from a Crain's/Ipsos Illinois Poll.

 The survey of 600 adults showed 50 percent of Illinoisans support the right of loving, committed same-sex couples to marry, while just 29 percent oppose.